mochan-b/mochan-b.github.io/_posts/2019-11-12-pre-compiled-headers-gcc-clang-cmake.md

 clang++ -stdlib=libstdc++ -include hello.h main.cpp -o main
 ```

-Unlike `gcc` where the usage of the pre-compiled header is almost invisible, we have to explicitly remove it from the source code and add it to the command line.

 Another thing to note is that if I modify the header and use an outdated pre-compiled header file, I get an error from clang.
 Whereas g++ would happily produce an outdated binary, clang will throw an error and stop the compilation.

 ```bash